decred/dcrdocs/es_docs/getting-started/startup-basics.md

     ~/.dcrd/
     ~/.dcrctl/

-Each of these folders is allowed it's own `.conf` file, named after the individual application (`e.g. dcrd uses dcrd.conf`).
+Each of these folders is allowed its own `.conf` file, named after the individual application (`e.g. dcrd uses dcrd.conf`).
 Please also note that the `Dcrd` and `Dcrwallet` home directories are automatically created when each application is first launched.
 You will have to manually create a `Dcrctl` home directory to utilize a config file.

-The [dcrinstall](/getting-started/user-guides/cli-installation.md#dcrinstall) and [Binary Release](/getting-started/user-guides/cli-installation.md#binary-releases) installation methods include sample configuration files.
+The [dcrinstall](/getting-started/user-guides/cli-installation.md) installation method automatically creates configuration files, with the [minimum configuration settings](/advanced/manual-cli-install.md#minimum-configuration) already enabled.

+The [Manual Installation](/advanced/manual-cli-install.md#installation) method includes sample configuration files within the .zip/.tar.gz.
 It is recommended to copy these config files into the appropriate directory described above, and rename them to remove 'sample-'.
 These files have many settings commented out (comments are not read by the program during runtime) so all of these settings are effectively disabled.
-You can enable these pre-written settings by simple deleting the semi-colon before the line.
+You can enable these pre-written settings by simply deleting the semi-colon before the line.

 ---